 In the community

 The majority of offenders in New Zealand are on probation, which means they are serving their sentence in the community rather than in prison.
-Over 31,000 offenders serving community-based sentences at any given time, compared to more than 8,500 offenders in prison.
+Around 26,000 offenders serving community-based sentences at any given time, compared to more than 9,000 people in prison.

 If you are serving a community sentence or you have been released from prison on parole or with special conditions, you are “on probation”.